Alberto Rodriguez (FALN)

-Alberto Rodriguez was a Puerto Rican member of the FALN who received a sentence of 35 years for seditious conspiracy and other charges.
-He was sentenced in 1985, and incarcerated first at United States Penitentiary in Lewisburg (USP Lewisberg), PA, and later at the federal penitentiary at USP Beaumont, TX.
+Alberto Rodriguez (born 1953) was a Puerto Rican member of the FALN who received a sentence of 35 years for seditious conspiracy and other charges.
+He was sentenced in 1985, and incarcerated first at United States Penitentiary in Lewisburg, PA, and later at the federal penitentiary at USP Beaumont, TX.
 However, he was released early from prison, after President Bill Clinton extended a clemency offer in August 1999.
 Alberto and 10 other Puerto Rican prisoners were released on September 10, 1999.

 Early years and personal life

 Alberto was born in 1953 in Bronx, New York and was raised in Chicago.
 While he was in high school he became part of a new generation of Puerto Ricans in the United States who demanded that their history and culture be recognized and joined the Puerto Rican Independence Movement.
 In the early 1970s Puerto Rican students were using the tactics of sit-ins and civil disobedience, to force the Chicago Board of Education to be more responsive to the needs of Latino students.
 Alberto entered the University of Illinois, Chicago in 1972, and immediately became involved in student struggles for a Latin American studies program and for recruitment of Latino students.

 Upon graduation in 1976 he began to work for community programs, such as the Borinqueña Learning Center, which provided opportunities for working adults to pursue educational goals.
 He also worked in various community organizations including the Workers Rights Center, El Comite Pro-Orientacion Comunal, El Desfile del Pueblo, Latino Cultural Center and the Puerto Rican Cultural Center.
 At the time of his arrest he was married and the father of two children.